 The Backyard Astronomer’s Guide, Terence Dickinson and Alan Dyer.
 Firefly Books, 2002.
 This is a great book to buy first, before you buy equipment.
 It outlines the hobby, explains the different equipment types, helps you choose the right gear, and gives good introductory instructions to start learning your way around the sky.
 It has an accompanying web site.

-Turn Left at Orion: A Hundred Night Sky Objects to See in a Small Telescope — and How to Find Them.
+Turn Left at Orion: Hundreds of Night Sky Objects to See in a Home Telescope – and How to Find Them.
 Guy Consolmagno, Dan Davis, et. al., Cambridge University Press, 2004.
 This is the standard handbook for learning “star hopping” — the technique of finding astronomical objects by using easy-to-see stars as signposts to guide you to the dim object.
 It is also an excellent source of suggested targets, sorted by season.

 Observer’s Handbook [current year].
 The Royal Astronomical Society of Canada.
 This book is published each year by RASC and is included in the price of membership.
 It contains a wealth of information, from the basic to the very technical, including a “what’s happening” chapter for each month of the year, telling you of interesting events in the sky, the position of the planets, etc.

-Norton’s Star Atlas.
-Ian Ridpath (editor).
+Norton’s Star Atlas and Reference Handbook (19th Edition) Ian Ridpath (editor).
 Pi Press.
 Getting technical.
 Not for beginners, but eventually you’ll want a good star atlas, and this is the original, worth having for the historical value as well as for the excellent maps.